-While playing, enter the menu and select "SOUND" - "V-SUR".
+- 1 Enter the menu and select "SOUND" "V-SUR". - 2 Turn the jog dial repeatedly to select the surround mode, and then press the jog dial to enter the selecteion.

-Press ★ or ▶ repeatedly to select the surround mode.
+Indication which represents each sound mode appears.

-Each time you press ◄ or ► 1, ♠ changes.
-When you press ENTER, 5 appears.
+Each time you turn the dial, (A) changes.
+When you press the jog dial, (3) appears.